 In music therapy your child is invited to sing, to play on a wide variety of instruments and also to engage in a variety of movement activities with the therapist.

-As an established health profession, music therapy creates a therapeutic relationship that addresses physical, psychological, emotional, cognitive and social needs of children with special needs through music in a fun, interactive way.
+As an established health profession, music therapy creates a therapeutic relationship that addresses physical, psychological, emotional, cognitive and social needs of children through music in a fun, interactive way.

 What does music therapy involve?